 \subsection{Learned image reconstructions and implicit model corrections}

 Let us now move to data-driven approaches in the context of learned image reconstruction.
-Here, broadly speaking, we aim to formulate a parameterised reconstruction operator $\mathcal{R}_\theta:\calY\to\calX$, where the parameters are learned from a suitable training set.
-This is most often achieved by utilising neural networks to parameterise the reconstruction operator, we refer to \cite{arridge_et_al_acta_numerica} for an overview of relevant methods.
+Here, broadly speaking, we aim to find a parameterised reconstruction operator $\mathcal{R}_\theta:\calY\to\calX$ whose parameters are learned from a suitable training set.
+This is most often achieved by utilising neural networks to parameterise the reconstruction operator; we refer to \cite{arridge_et_al_acta_numerica} for an overview of relevant methods.

 In what follows, we are interested in the framework of learned iterative reconstructions \cite{Adler_2017,hauptmann2018model}.
-That is, we aim to formulate a network $\Lambda_\Theta$, which is designed to mimic a gradient descent scheme.
-In particular, we train the networks to perform an iterative update, such that
+That is, we aim to find a network $\Lambda_\Theta$ which is designed to mimic a gradient descent scheme.
+In particular, we train the network to perform an iterative update of the following form

 where $\nabla_x \frac{1}{2}\|A\iter{x}{k}-y\|_{\calY}^2 = A^*(A\iter{x}{k}-y)$.
-Now, if the accurate model is expensive to evaluate, computing the updates in \eqref{eqn:LGS} is expensive, which is especially a problem when training the networks.
-If the model is included in the training this quickly becomes prohibitive.
+If the accurate model is expensive to evaluate, computing the updates in \eqref{eqn:LGS} is expensive, which is especially problematic when training the networks.
+If the model is included in the training this quickly becomes intractable.
 Thus, one could use an approximate model $\ApproxOp$ instead of the accurate model and compute an approximate gradient as $\ApproxOp^*(\ApproxOp \iter{x}{k}-y)$ for the update in \eqref{eqn:LGS}, as proposed in \cite{hauptmann2018approximate}.
-The network $\Lambda_\Theta$ is then expected to \emph{implicitly} correct the introduced model error to produce a new reliable iterate.
+The network $\Lambda_\Theta$ is then expected to \textit{implicitly} correct the introduced model error to produce a new reliable iterate.

 That means that correction and regularisation are trained simultaneously with the update in \eqref{eqn:LGS}.
-Such approaches are typically trained by using a loss function, like the $L^2$-loss, to measure the distance between reconstruction and a ground truth phantom.
+Such approaches are typically trained by using a loss function, such as the $L^2$-loss, to measure the distance between reconstruction and a ground truth phantom.
 This way a substantial speed-up, compared to classical variational approaches, can be achieved with improved reconstruction quality.
-In a recent extension \cite{hauptmann2023model} the implicit correction has been extended to a model corrected learned primal dual method, where separate updating operators are learned in primal and dual space, offering further improvements of reconstruction quality.
+In a recent paper \cite{hauptmann2023model} the implicit correction has been extended to a model corrected learned primal dual method, where separate updating operators are learned in primal and dual space, offering further improvements of reconstruction quality.